MINISIPSERVER

 Please click menu "Data / Local user" and click button "Add a local user" to add a new local user:

-By default, we can just assign user name and password to a new local user.
-The new employee can use this new account information to configure his/her SIP phones.
+By default, we can just configure user name and password to a new local user.

 4.2.2 Connect local users